 Holders of German employment visas can get the Permanent Residence Permit after 4 years of residing in Germany.

 The downside of the regular residence permit FOR DEGREE HOLDERS is that the federal employment agency will prove if there are other applicants from EU countries or Germany.
-However, if the job, you apply for, belongs to the shortage list, the employer can offer the position to a non-EU national without any approval.

-Same as for the EU Blue card, the candidate must present a signed work contract with the German company.
+Same as the EU Blue card, the candidate must present a signed work contract with the German company.
 Application for both visas is made from Germany in the Immigration office of your town if you are still here or from abroad in the German embassy.